 The top three investing countries in the fourth quarter of 2016 were Netherlands, Australia, and the United States of America (USA).
 Investment from the Netherlands reached PhP 34.9 billion or 27.7 percent share.
 Australia committed PhP 31.8 billion or 25.3 percent, while USA pledged PhP 20.1 billion or 16.0 percent of the total approved FI.
 Total pledges from the three countries contributed 69.1 percent to the total approved FI.

 Manufacturing received the biggest portion of approved FI in Q4 2016 amounting to PhP 66.8 billion or 53.2 percent share.
 Electricity, Gas, Steam, and Air Conditioning Supply came in second with investment commitments valued at PhP 32.0 billion or 25.4 percent.
 This is followed by Administrative and Support Service Activities at PhP 11.8 billion or 9.4 percent.

-In terms of location, bulk of the approved foreign investments in the third quarter of 2016 would be intended to finance projects in Region IVA – CALABARZON amounting to PhP 68.2 billion or 54.2 percent.
+In terms of location, bulk of the approved foreign investments in the fourth quarter of 2016 would be intended to finance projects in Region IVA – CALABARZON amounting to PhP 68.2 billion or 54.2 percent.
 This was followed by Cordillera Administrative Region (CAR) at PhP 22.2 billion or 17.7 percent, and the National Capital Region (NCR) at PhP 19.2 billion or 15.3 percent.

-Total projects of foreign and Filipino investors approved by the seven IPAs for the third quarter of 2016 are expected to generate 49,054 jobs.
+Total projects of foreign and Filipino investors approved by the seven IPAs for the fourth quarter of 2016 are expected to generate 49,054 jobs.
 Out of the total anticipated jobs for the period, 66.7 percent would come from projects with foreign investments.

-See more on the Foreign Investment main page.
+See more at the Foreign Investments landing page.